Houston drunk driving lawyer

 Chemical Test Refusal Penalties

 When you are a driver in Texas, you are subject to implied consent, which means that you are implying that you consent to a chemical test if a police officer suspects that you are somehow impaired.
 If you refuse a chemical test, you can be charged with a DWI offense.
+To learn more about the ins and outs to these laws talk to an attorney Houston TX.

 Have you been charged with a DUI offense?
 Contact our office today for an experienced Houston drunk driving lawyer.